Join us in Paradise!

 Are cribs, roll-aways, etc., available?

 There is a company on the island that provides a crib rental service.
 Let us know if you need this and we'll tell you how to contact them.
 Arrangements should be made in advance.
-For older children and adults, the existing beds in the condo will comfortably sleep five (or for families with kids even six) people.
+For older children and adults, the existing beds in the condo will comfortably sleep five people.

 Are linens, towels, cooking equipment supplied?